 Each student must meet the following health requirements prior to matriculation.
 Some clinical sites may impose additional requirements.
 Self-reported immunizations/disease and handwritten documentation will not be accepted.
-The CSS policy on immunization of PA students is based on current Center for Disease Control (CDC) recommendations for health professionals.
+The CSS PA Medicine policy on immunization of PA students is based on current information from the Center for Disease Control (CDC)/Minnesota Department of Health (MDH) recommendations for health professionals in conjunction with the requirements of clinical site partners.
 Students must submit their immunization history in Exxat, the PA program's data management system.

-With the exception of immunization and TB screening results, needle/sharp reports, drug screening results, health records and information should NOT be submitted to the program-you will be instructed to immediately delete the information if you do.
+With the exception of immunization and TB screening results, needle/sharp laboratory reports, drug screening results, health records and information should NOT be submitted to the program-you will be instructed to immediately delete the information if you do.
 Program principal faculty or staff will not accept, maintain, access or review student health records.
 Please refer to FERPA in the Student Handbook for guidance on how to access your own records.
 The program will provide the necessary forms and instructions for release of information.